FeatureBaseDB/featurebase/docs/howtos.md

 ping -c 1 03.pilosa.local
 ```

-If any of the commands above return `ping: unknown host`, check your `/etc/hosts` contains the failed hostname.
+If any of the commands above return `ping: unknown host`, make sure your `/etc/hosts` contains the failed hostname.

 #### Running the Cluster